mattermost/mattermost-developer-documentation/site/content/contribute/webapp/developer-setup.md

 1. Set up your [development environment for the Mattermost server](/contribute/server/developer-setup/).

-2. Install Node.js 14:
+2. Install Node.js 16:

-    - If you use [NVM](https://github.com/nvm-sh/nvm), use that to install Node 14.
-You can upgrade `npm` to >= [version 7](https://docs.npmjs.com/cli/v7/configuring-npm/package-lock-json/#lockfileversion) with `nvm install-latest-npm` to avoid unintentional package-lock.json updates and [lockfile version warnings](https://support.glitch.com/t/npm-warn-read-shrinkwrap/42414).
+    - If you use [NVM](https://github.com/nvm-sh/nvm), use that to install Node 16.

     - On Mac, use [Homebrew](https://brew.sh/) to install it:

         ```sh
-        brew install node@14
+        brew install node@16
         ```

     - For other platforms, install it from https://www.npmjs.com/get-npm.